alialhasnawi/fsm/README.md

 ### Running
-To run a working copy of the code, clone the repository and run `npm init` followed by `npm run serve`, and then open http://localhost:9000/ on your device.
+To run a working copy of the code, clone the repository and run `npm init` followed by `npm run dev`, and then open http://localhost:9000/ on your device.